Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 pit.
 The sides of the pit are polished smooth; a creature without a climbing speed can't move along them without the aid of magic or a climber's kit.
 At the bottom of the pit are six starving ghouls.
 A permanent silence spell suppresses sound in the pit.
 The silence can be dispelled, as can the illusory floor (DC 14 for both).

 Treasure.
 Sir Jarnwald was "entombed" he_ re, so far as he was pushed into the crypt-and devoured by the ghouls.
-What remains of him lies scattered on the pit floor: a few scraps of clothing and a handful of Jeeth, and a· . signet ring that b_ears e ��ylize_d}�?(wpr.t� 2·s·:gi>).
+What remains of him lies scattered on the pit floor: a few scraps of clothing and a handful of teeth, and a signet ring that bears a stylized J (worth 25gp).

 CRYPT 36

 Claw marks obliterate the name on this crypt's door.. .·]

-"Askeletondrapedinragsliesatopamarbleslabinthe center of the crypt."
+"A skeleton draped inragsliesatopamarbleslabinthe center of the crypt."

 This crypt contains nothing of interest.